 I have written before on the dangers of Christians who think politically and not biblically.
 Issues in this country tend to take the hard sides of Liberal VS Conservatives, democrats vs. republicans.
-The danger can be a kind of political persuasion where Christians end up fearing political treason more than biblical infidelity.
+The danger can be a kind of persuasion where Christians end up fearing political treason more than biblical infidelity.

-Peter tells the civil magistrate of his day “we must obey God rather than men“, and we ought to be able to say that to our human voting partners as well as our legislators.
+Peter told the civil magistrate of his day “we must obey God rather than men,” and we ought to be able to say that to our party comrades as well as our legislators.
 It is important that we side with God on each issue rather than with men, even if those men have a very good track record of siding.
-One of these issues is prevalent today.
+One of these political issues is prevalent today.

 They may be right, yet, many conservatives are afraid to admit this because they cannot stomach “siding with the enemy.”
 However, if this characterization of Columbus is true, then they would actually be siding with truth, and siding with truth is always siding with God, Who is the very fountainhead of all Truth.
 The Bible holds us accountable for utilizing the available information to make a fair and balanced judgment, regardless of which political majority may dislike our conclusion.

 It is certainly acceptable to disregard what your public school system taught about Columbus, provided the counter research supports it.
 Public school curriculum is guilty of getting history wrong.

 The best example of this is the immediate connection most people make when they hear the word “Puritans.”
 If your connotation to the word “Puritanical” is “legalism,” or “witch-hunt” your christian leaders were probably educated by the public schools.

 For an easy to read reference which is still robust in its material, I would highly recommend the book Meet the Puritans by J.R.
 Beeke and R.J.
 Pederson.
 Read the personal biographies of some of the Puritans documented in that book, and try to compare your Christian faithfulness to the men and women you read about.
 It will most likely be as humbling for you as it was for me.